-We can’t always prevent Truck accidents from occurring, but you do have a choice in the lawyers that handle your case after the accident.
+We can’t always prevent a truck accident from occurring, but you do have a choice in the lawyers that handle your case after the accident.
 We pride ourselves at the Law Offices of G. Randolph Rice, Jr., LLC, in providing personal service to each of our clients.
-When you call the office, you speak to an attorney, not a paralegal or secretary; you get G. Randolph Rice, Jr. If you call and we’re in Court or a meeting, we ensure that you receive a call back by the end of the day.
+When you call the office, you speak to an attorney, not a paralegal or secretary; you get G. Randolph Rice, Jr.

 Who is Responsible?

-When personal injury occurs you have a million questions.
+When a truck accident occurs you have a million questions.
 Who is responsible?
-Who is going to pay for the damage to my vehicle in the Truck accident?
+Who is going to pay for the damage to my vehicle from the truck accident?
 Who is responsible for the other driver’s vehicle?
 Who is going to pay for my medical bills?
 Can I collect lost wages?

-We can answer all of thses questions and more when you schedule a Free Initial Truck Accident consultation.
+We will answer all of these questions and more when you schedule a Free Initial Truck Accident consultation.
 We are available 24/7 to help you with your truck accident case.
 Call 410-288-2900 for immediate help today.

 Possible Injuries Sustained In a Truck Accident Case

-If you are involved in an automobile accident you may suffer from immediate injuries or not realize until days or weeks later that you are injured.
+If you are involved in a truck accident you may suffer from immediate injuries or you may not realize until days or weeks later that you are injured.

-If you have been involved in an automobile accident in the Baltimore region, you know how traumatic the experience can be.
+If you have been involved in an truck accident in the Baltimore region, you know how traumatic the experience can be.
 We’re here to help and take the worry of the legal process off your mind.